Summer Breeze Festival UK

-The Summer Breeze Festival is an annual music festival held in Liddington, near Swindon, in the United Kingdom.
-It was first held in 2007 where the audience consisted of around 150 people, in 2012 around 2,000 people attended.
-The festival supports up-and-coming bands and local music along with established acts and high quality headliners.
-The festival is run on a voluntary basis by local music enthusiasts with a passion for live music.
-Profits made, include those from the food and drink, are either donated to charity or invested back into the festival.
+The Summer Breeze Festival, later rebranded as the Summer Breeze Garden Party, is an annual independent, non-profit music festival held at Warren Farm in Liddington, near Swindon, in the United Kingdom.
+It was first held in 2007, with an audience of around 150 people; by 2012, attendance had grown to around 2,000.
+The festival supports up-and-coming bands and local music alongside established acts.
+It is run on a voluntary basis, with profits either donated to charity or reinvested in the event.
+Past lineups have included KT Tunstall, Vintage Trouble, and Toploader.